-Record lengths in the field directly onto the Length-Weight Data Form, which is printed on waterproof, erasable Duracopy paper.
+Record lengths and weights in the field directly onto the Length-Weight Data Form, which is printed on waterproof, erasable Duracopy paper (Please use pencil only!)
 This way HQ staff can more easily resolve potential transcription errors in the length/weight data entered by FDS(F) into the Power app.
 In past years, data was recorded on a plastic slate which was photographed after data was entered and prior to being erased.
 The Length/Weight data form is sent to HQ along with the pill boxes and eliminates the need for FDS(F) to keep photographs of the slate data.

-1.20 Pacific Halibut Weights
+1.21 Pacific Halibut Weights

-Each sampled fish will have its weight (head-on) recorded, as well as other condition (unwashed and washed) weights when possible.
+Each sampled fish will have its weight (head-on) recorded.
+Head-on weights should be obtained both before and after washing when possible.
 The nature of the processing operation in each plant will determine whether a fish is weighed washed or unwashed.

-1. Weights must be taken to the nearest one tenth of a pound.
+- 1. Weights must be taken to the nearest one tenth of a pound.
 When weighing the larger fish (i.e., >120 cm), weights to the whole pound are acceptable when using a plant's scale that does not have precision to one tenth of a pound.
-If weights are taken with a scale other than the IPHC provided scale, record the make and model of the scale used for each weight.

-2. When more than one condition weight can be obtained for a single fish (i.e., unwashed and washed), the fish selected for measurement can be tagged around the tail using the provided coloured Tyvek tags and rubber bands.
-You must record a unique number on each tag to track your selected fish and obtain the other condition weight.
+If weights are taken with a scale other than the IPHC provided scale, record the make and model of the scale used for each weight. - 2.
+When more than one condition weight can be obtained for a single fish (i.e., unwashed and washed), the fish selected for measurement can be tagged around the tail using the provided coloured Tyvek tags and rubber bands.
+You must record a unique number on each tag to track your selected fish and obtain the washed weight.
 It is imperative to match each initial length-weight to any subsequent weight for a given fish.
-To ensure this, the same numbers must never be used at the same time during the offload.
+To ensure this, the same tag numbers must never be used at the same time during the offload.
 Tags should be reused in subsequent samples.
-The weight data must be recorded alongside the fork length data for later data entry.

-If you are having difficulties, obtaining weights for any large fish, contact the Port Services Coordinator or the IPHC headquarters immediately to discuss options.
+If you are having difficulties obtaining weights for any large fish, contact the Port Operations Coordinator or the IPHC headquarters immediately to discuss options.

-1.21 Recording Length/Weight Data
+1.22 Recording Length/Weight Data